datquocnguyen/LFTM/README.md

 Dat Quoc Nguyen, Richard Billingsley, Lan Du and Mark Johnson.
 2015.
 [Improving Topic Models with Latent Feature Word Representations](https://tacl2013.cs.columbia.edu/ojs/index.php/tacl/article/view/582). <i>Transactions of the Association for Computational Linguistics</i>, vol. 3, pp. 299-313. [[.bib]](http://web.science.mq.edu.au/~dqnguyen/papers/TACL.bib)

-<b>NOTE (30/6/2015):</b> When optimizing source codes for sharing, I found a common bug in both my implementations for the DMM and LF-DMM topic models.
-It changed the document clustering and document classification results for DMM and LF-DMM.
-However, <i>this does not affect the conclusions of the TACL paper</i>.
-In fact, in clustering and classification tasks, LF-DMM obtains 5+% absolute improvements on short text datasets against DMM, instead of 3+% improvements as presented in the TACL paper.
-See more details at [DMM-LFDMM-ResultErratum.pdf](http://web.science.mq.edu.au/~dqnguyen/papers/ResultErratum.pdf)
+<b>NOTE (30/6/2015):</b> Change in clustering and classification results due to the DMM and LF-DMM bugs.
+In fact, LF-DMM obtains 5+% absolute improvements on short text datasets against DMM, instead of 3+% improvements as presented in the original published TACL paper.
+See more details at [HERE](http://web.science.mq.edu.au/~dqnguyen/papers/ResultErratum.pdf).

-The source codes for LDA and DMM are available at  [http://jldadmm.sourceforge.net/](http://jldadmm.sourceforge.net/)
+The source codes for the LDA and DMM models are available at  [http://jldadmm.sourceforge.net/](http://jldadmm.sourceforge.net/)

 Due to restrictions of Twitter, I  cannot offer a public download for the preprocessed Twitter dataset used in the TACL paper (the corresponding Tweet IDs can be found at [Sanders Analytics](http://www.sananalytics.com/lab/twitter-sentiment/)).
 The other preprocessed experimental datasets can be found [HERE](http://web.science.mq.edu.au/~dqnguyen/papers/TACL-datasets.zip).